d2l-ai/d2l-en/chapter_optimization/momentum.md

 d2l.show_trace_2d(f_2d, d2l.train_2d(momentum_2d))
 ```

 As we can see, even with the same learning rate that we used before, momentum still converges well.
-Let's see what happens when we decrease the momentum parameter.
+Let us see what happens when we decrease the momentum parameter.
 Halving it to $\beta = 0.25$ leads to a trajectory that barely converges at all.
-Nonetheless, it's a lot better than without momentum (when the solution diverges).
+Nonetheless, it is a lot better than without momentum (when the solution diverges).

 ```{.python .input  n=11}
 eta, beta = 0.6, 0.25
 d2l.show_trace_2d(f_2d, d2l.train_2d(momentum_2d))
 ```

 Note that we can combine momentum with SGD and in particular, minibatch-SGD.
 The only change is that in that case we replace the gradients $\mathbf{g}_{t, t-1}$ with $\mathbf{g}_t$.
 Last, for convenience we initialize $\mathbf{v}_0 = 0$ at time $t=0$.
-Let's look at what leaky averaging actually does to the updates.
+Let us look at what leaky averaging actually does to the updates.

 ### Effective Sample Weight